python/cpython/Doc/c-api/stable.rst

 API, but can break the ABI.
 As a consequence, extension modules need to be recompiled for every Python release (although an exception is possible on Unix when none of the affected interfaces are used).
-In addition, on Windows, extension modules link with a specific pythonXY.dll and need to be recompiled to link with a newer one.
+In addition, on Windows, extension modules link with a specific python3.X.dll and need to be recompiled to link with a newer one.

 Since Python 3.2, a subset of the API has been declared to guarantee a stable ABI.
 Extension modules wishing to use this API (called "limited API") need to